“Someone got suited up,” Mia says to me.

 “Ark Tech, was it all over the world?”
 I can’t resist the urge to ask.

 I don’t want to press on the topic any further.
 I look around, endless sand as usual.
-I find it hard not to be discouraged by the surroundings usually being near identical.
 The occasional rock, an old tower here and there.
+The world has become a graveyard.

 “Is this it?”
 I ask.

-“Yup.”
-Mia sighs.
+“Yup,” Mia sighs.
 “The St. Lawrence Canyon.”
-She smiles to the additional statement.
+She smiles at the additional statement.

-Some of his men start unloading the boxes they have been sledding here for hours.
-I suppose for them it must feel like ages.
-They gather the parts out of the boxes and it looks like they are putting up a base to repel down the cliffside.
+Some of Timerus' men start unloading the boxes they have been sledding here for hours.
+They gather the parts out of the boxes, assembling a base to repel down the cliffside.
 I hope they thought out how far down the canyon goes.

 “Me, Etha, Timerus...”
 Mia starts.

-“We’ve got this.”
-I try to reassure her.
+“We’ve got this,” I try to reassure Mia.
 “We’re going into the battle path.”